deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Chainlink-Betting-Game-on-Avalanche.md

 These will be initialized in the constructor.

-For the contract to keep track of addresses that roll the dice, the contract will need to use mappings.
+The contract will need to employ mappings to keep track of the addresses that roll the dice.
 Mappings are unique key => value pair data structures that act like hash tables.

 ```cpp
 uint256 public gameId;